pnp/addin-transformation-guidance/articles/From-UI-Extensions-to-List-View-Command-Sets.md

 }
 ```

 The updated manifest declares just one command, with unique name of *DOC_DETAILS*, with title 'Document Details', and with a custom icon image URL.
-Actually, the image is not a URL but a base64 encoded image, in order to not have any dependency on external files.
-For the sake of simplicity, in the code excerpt the base64 image is shortened.
+Actually, the image is not a URL but a Base64 encoded image, in order to not have any dependency on external files.
+For the sake of simplicity, in the code excerpt the Base64 image is shortened.

-Now, update the element file to show the List View Command Set both in the command bar and in the ECB menu, by providing a value of *ClientSideExtension.ListViewCommandSet* in the Location attribute.
+Now, update the element file to show the List View Command Set both in the command bar and in the ECB menu, by providing a value of *ClientSideExtension.ListViewCommandSet* in the *Location* attribute.
 Plus, remove the content of the *ClientSideComponentProperties* attribute, because the sample extension doesn't need any custom properties.
 Here you can see the new element file.

 ```XML
 <?xml version="1.0" encoding="utf-8"?>